looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 * The endpoint needs to be public for Looker to reach it (*To Note: the repo implements a signature on the request for security.
 Otherwise putting the endpoint behind a Load Balancer or API Proxy is recommended.
 Keep in mind that Looker Extensions however, when not embedded are only accessible by authenticated Looker users.*)

 **For BigQuery**:
+* The BigQuery backend is a prototype backend
 * Generally speaking, this approach will be easier for users already familiar with Looker
 * Invoking the LLM with custom prompts is all done through SQL.
 * BigQuery's Service Account or User Oauth Authentication can be used